CristianQiu/Unity-URP-Volumetric-Light/README.md

 # Known limitations

 * Orthographic projection is not supported.
-* Transparent objects are not blended correctly with fog.
+* WebGL is not supported.
 * When using forward or deferred rendering path, performance can be heavily affected when adding multiple additional lights, specially when using shadows.
 Forward+ is highly recommended for best performance.
+* Transparent objects are not blended correctly with fog.
 * Some of the settings are shared between all additional lights, like scattering or anisotropy.
 * It is currently not possible to selectively exclude additional lights from the volumetric fog.
 * For certain viewing angles it may be possible to notice more noise in some light regions.